TheWaveWarden/SwitchProConLinuxUSB/README.md

 sudo ./procon_driver
 ```

-# Inverted axes and swap buttons
+# Invert axes and swap buttons

 If you're having trouble with inverted axes, try ./procon_driver --help and see options to run with inverted axes there.
 There's also an option to run with A and B as well as X and Y buttons switched, if you prefer the button output as they're written on the pad as opposed to XBox layout.